itsfaraz/Setwork/README.md

 Setwork is a minimal, offline-first task management application for Android.
 It is written entirely in Kotlin and built on top of Jetpack Compose, with no cloud dependency, no subscription model, and no telemetry of any kind.
 All data is stored locally on the device.

 The project is structured as a **multi-module ecosystem** — three independent repositories, each with a clearly bounded responsibility, consumed together to form the complete application.
-This architecture was a deliberate design decision, not an accidental one, and it reflects the way production-grade Android systems are increasingly being built.

-This document exists to give engineers — whether they are users, contributors, or students — a thorough understanding of the project: what it does, how it is structured, why certain decisions were made, and how to meaningfully engage with it.

 ---